docquantum/cups-google-air-print/README.md

 - Avahi and GCP need dbus to run, so the container comes with it.
 There is an option to use the host's dbus; you can map `/var/run/dbus` to the host and then set `DBUS` to false.

 ### Setup Google Cloud Print
 Since GCP needs to be configured to allow for printing outside the network, a one-shot docker command can be run to run the built in interactive config tool.
-By default, a config file is generated on first run if it does not exists with local printing only.
+By default, a config file is generated on first run with local printing only if it does not exists.

 To run the tool, make sure the directories exist in the first place: `/data/gcp` or on host: `/path/to/container/gcp`